This juicy, flavorful Roasted Turkey breast with garlic-herb compound butter makes a beautiful centerpiece for any holiday dinner table.

 I start the roasting process with a 30-minute blast in a 425 degree F oven.
 This will help to develop a beautiful golden color on the skin.

 After 30 minutes, I lower the heat to 325 degrees F and pour a little white wine directly over the turkey breast.
-The meat will only need to be basted two or three times as it roasts to juicy perfection.
+The meat will only need to be basted a couple of times as it roasts to juicy perfection.

 How to Know When Your Turkey Breast is Cooked

-To take your turkey breast’s temperature, insert the thermometer into the thickest part of the meat, making sure that you aren’t close to or hitting the bone.
-When ready to leave the oven, it should read 160 degrees F. (I like to probe it in a couple of places to be sure.)
+To take your turkey breast’s temperature, insert an instant-read thermometer into the thickest part of the meat.
+Be sure that you aren’t close to or hitting the bone.
+When cooked, it should read 160 degrees F. (I like to probe it in a couple of places to be sure.)

-As the turkey breast rests on a carving board for about 15 minutes, it will rise to 165 degrees F, which is the FDA’s recommended safe internal temperature for poultry.
+As the turkey breast rests on a carving board for about 15 minutes, it will rise to 165 degrees F, the FDA’s recommended safe internal temperature for poultry.

 Dinner is Served!
 Plating and Sides